 - Pour in the tomato sauce, add bell pepper, zucchini, salt, and pepper.
 Stir and cover.
 Simmer for 3 minutes.

 - Taste and season with salt and pepper to taste if needed.
 Remove from the heat.
 Mix in the minced egg and set aside.

-- Using the hook attachment of a mixer, knead until it has become a smooth ball of dough (about 2 minutes).
+- Using the hook attachment of a mixer, knead until it becomes a smooth dough ball (about 2 minutes).

 - Remove from the mixer, wrap in plastic film and let it rest in the refrigerator for an hour.

 - Peel off the top layer of paper and reuse for the other balls, leaving the discs on the bottom paper.
-The dough is softer and more delicate than the traditional empanadas dough, so you have to handle it with a bit more care.
+The dough is softer and more delicate than the traditional empanadas dough, so you have to handle it more carefully.
 Set the discs aside.

 - Split the remaining egg into yolk and white.
 Set the white aside.
 Whisk the yolk and heavy cream together.
 Set it aside too.